lozlette/wevent/README.md

 * To integrate another API to provide with longitude and latitude information instead of hard-coding.
 * A map of the events location.
+* I would like to include more weather details for each town and event.